Reviewing GD Culture Group (NASDAQ:GDC) and TD (NASDAQ:GLG)

 |N/A

-0.2% of TD shares are owned by institutional investors.
-Comparatively, 34.8% of GD Culture Group shares are owned by institutional investors.
-39.8% of TD shares are owned by company insiders.
-Comparatively, 16.3% of GD Culture Group shares are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.
+34.8% of GD Culture Group shares are held by institutional investors.
+Comparatively, 0.2% of TD shares are held by institutional investors.
+16.3% of GD Culture Group shares are held by insiders.
+Comparatively, 39.8% of TD shares are held by insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.

 Summary